cairo-book/cairo-book/src/ch11-05-hash.md

 {{#rustdoc_include ../listings/ch11-advanced-features/no_listing_04_hash_poseidon/src/lib.cairo:main}}
 ```

 Pedersen is different from Poseidon, as it starts with a base state.
 This base state must be of `felt252` type, which forces us to either hash the struct with an arbitrary base state using the `update_with` method, or serialize the struct into an array to loop through all of its fields and hash its elements together.

-> **[Serialization](https://en.wikipedia.org/wiki/Serialization)** is a process of transforming data structures into a format that can be easily stored or transmitted.
-Let's say you are running a program and would like to persist its state to be able to resume it later.
-To do this, you could take each of the objects your program is using and save information about them, for example in a file.
-This exactly is a simplified version of serialization.
-Now if you want to resume your program with this saved state, you would perform **deserialization** which means you would load the state of the objects from some source.

 Here is a short example of Pedersen hashing :